 Xeriscaping can be more expensive to install than laying sod for grass, but when you consider lifetime costs, it’s actually quite cost-effective.
 Grass requires watering, mowing, fertilizing, overseeding annually, and weed control to keep it looking good.
 Over the lifespan of an area, these inputs are more expensive than xeriscaping.
 Xeriscaping by nature doesn’t require many of these inputs, so while xeriscaping might be more costly initially, over time it’s for sure a smart money saver.'

 Apart from the obvious cacti and succulents, there are lots more cool plants that thrive in xeriscaped yards.
 Riha notes how you'll need to remove grass and plant beds ahead of installing your new additions if you're xeriscaping your entire yard.

 'You can either do this the old-fashioned way by digging them out or try your hand at sheet-mulching, which involves a process of layering cardboard and organic materials over the existing grass.
 Sheet mulching takes time, but it’s a great way to smother the lawn while enriching the soil as the layers of sheet mulch break down. '

 Look to include:

 - Japanese cedar

 - Most types of ornamental grass

 - Tree ferns

-As you can see, there's a wide variety of garden plants that can thrive in xeriscaped yards, many of them suitable for colder and rainier climates as well as hotter ones.
+Many of these plants are suitable for colder and rainier climates as well as hotter ones.
 The key is to choose tough plants that don't mind going for a little while without water.
 Just don't try to xeriscape with roses or hydrangeas – they will die.